HuasoFoundries/jquery.waitforChild/README.md

 }).addClass('niceclass');
 ```

+### Why can't I just delegate on the parent object?

+Delegation is useful if you want to take advantage of natural event bubbling, and if you're already using jQuery you'll be able to use it even in older browsers.
+However, there are cases in which delegation won't solve your problem.
+For example, when you want to [apply KnockOut's declarative bindings](http://knockoutjs.com/documentation/observables.html), or render a [Backbone View](http://backbonejs.org/#View).

+Moreover, abusing event delegation makes it harder to keep track of where is a given behavior triggered, and you risk assigning it multiple times if you declare the delegated event in the wrong place.

 ### Caveats

 The [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) object needs an existing Node to operate on.
 Therefore, you can't invoke *jquery.waitforChild* on an element which isn't in the DOM.